Texas Civil Rights Project

-Texas Civil Rights Project (TCRP) is an 501(c)(3) nonprofit organization based in Austin, Texas, that advocates for voter rights, racial and economic justice, and criminal justice reform.
+Texas Civil Rights Project (TCRP) is a 501(c)(3) nonprofit organization based in Austin, Texas, that advocates for voting rights, racial justice, economic justice, and criminal justice reform.
 It was formed in 1990 by attorney James C. Harrington.

 History

 The South Texas Project (STP) was founded in 1972 by the ACLU.
 In 1978, attorney James C. Harrington created Oficina Legal del Pueblo Unido, Inc. (OLPU) as a grassroots foundation in South Texas.
 STP came under the auspices of OLPU soon after OLPU was founded.
 OLPU was a part of the late-1960s farm worker movement headed by César Chávez.
-Chávez's efforts to organize the South Texas farm worker community and to ultimately secure union contracts for them led to the birth of both OLPU and the United Farm Workers.
-OLPU is one of the oldest and foremost proponents of civil rights in the Rio Grande Valley, and has long worked on behalf of farm workers, abused immigrant women, people with disabilities, and economically disadvantaged people along the US/Mexico border.
+Chávez's efforts to organize the South Texas farm worker community and ultimately secure union contracts for them led to the birth of both OLPU and the United Farm Workers.
+OLPU is one of the oldest and foremost proponents of civil rights in the Rio Grande Valley and has long worked on behalf of farm workers, abused immigrant women, disabled people, and economically disadvantaged people along the US/Mexico border.

-In September 1990, James Harrington founded Texas Civil Rights Project (TCRP) as a program of OLPU in Austin, Texas.
-STP also became a project of TCRP the same year.
-Harrington would go on to direct TCRP for 25 years, growing the organization into the sophisticated legal advocacy organization it is today.
+Inspired by the United Farm Workers' movement in the Rio Grande Valley, James Harrington founded the Texas Civil Rights Project (TCRP) as a program of OLPU in Austin, Texas, on September 23, 1990.
+Harrington went on to direct TCRP for 25 years; he expanded the organization into the legal advocacy organization it is today.

-In February 2016, Mimi Marziani, a nationally recognized expert in voting rights and democracy reform, was announced as the group's second Executive Director.
+In February 2016, Mimi Marziani, a nationally recognized expert in voting rights and democratic reform, was announced as the group's second Executive Director.
 Under Marziani's leadership, TCRP has become internationally recognized in issues of racial and economic justice, voting rights, and criminal justice reform.

 Office locations and service areas

 Today, TCRP's main office is located at the Michael Tigar Human Rights Center in Austin, Texas.
-Other regional offices are Houston, Dallas, San Antonio, and South Texas, which remained in its initial location in San Juan until the grand opening of its new facility in Alamo, Texas, on June 22, 2011.
+Other regional offices are Houston, San Antonio, and South Texas, which remained in its initial location in San Juan until the grand opening of its new facility in Alamo, Texas, on June 22, 2011.
 Most recently, TCRP opened an office in San Antonio in 2018.
 While TCRP operates out of these regional offices, its services are available to individuals across the state.

 Issues

-TCRP has traditionally worked on the issues related to voting rights, institutional discrimination, criminal justice, and First Amendment rights.
+TCRP has traditionally worked on issues related to voting rights, institutional discrimination, criminal justice, and First Amendment rights.
 Today, TCRP's focus is honed on voting rights, racial and economic justice, and criminal justice reform, which are divided across three programmatic teams.

-In 2016, TCRP's advocacy was geared towards improving Texas' voter registration system.
+In 2016, TCRP's advocacy was geared toward improving Texas' voter registration system.

 Special programs

-Immigrant victims services

-An estimated five million Texans have experienced family violence in their lifetimes and immigrants are even more vulnerable to exploitation and abuse than their citizen counterparts.
-TCRP empowers immigrant victims of abuse to leave abusers and become self-sufficient by providing direct legal services, as well as providing education and community advocacy to support survivors.
-Specifically: